 Though we don’t have many (any) of those now, there was one prediction that did come true, that as ordinary as it is now, seemed wild back then.

-In 1962, the Canadian philosopher named Marshall McLuhan wrote a book called The Gutenberg Galaxy.
+In 1962, a Canadian philosopher named Marshall McLuhan wrote a book called The Gutenberg Galaxy.
 In it, he suggested that there were four distinct eras of human history: the acoustic age, the literary age, the print age, and the electronic age.
 At that time, the electronic age was still in development, but McLuhan fleshed it out pretty well.

 He described the electronic age as being home to something called a “global village,” a place where information would be accessible and available to anyone through technology.